BMadir/The-Stefan-Problem/README.md

 where $k_j$ is the thermal conductivity of phase $j$, $L$ is the latent heat, $\rho$ is the density, and $s'(t)$ denotes the interface velocity.

 <br>

+---

+## Abstract

+We solve numerically the Stefan problem, using Physics Informed Neural Networks (PINNs).
+In the context of PINNs, this model leads to difficulties in the learning process, especially near the interface of phase change.
+We present different strategies that can be used in this context.
+We illustrate our results and compare with classical solvers for PDEs (finite differences).

 <br>
 <br>